 So if foreclosure seems imminent, you should, according to industry watchers, “work directly with your loan servicer to modify your existing loan, request forbearance, or make some other arrangement.”
 If you get a call about this from someone who tells you not to talk to your lender, beware.
 That’s a sure sign that you’ve got a scammer on the line.

 Another real estate scam is the so-called loan flipping scam.
 What happens here is that a predatory, unscrupulous lender contacts a homeowner and persuades her to repeatedly refinance the mortgage, many times by borrowing a larger amount at each refinance.
 The victim gets stuck with high fees and points each time while being tricked into borrowing most or all or her home’s equity.

-The people most vulnerable to this real estate scam in san bernardino, riverside counties are older people who have significant equity, but who also suffer from cognitive impairment or physical disability.
+The people most vulnerable to this real estate scam in San Bernardino, Riverside, and San Diego Counties are older people who have significant equity, but who also suffer from cognitive impairment or physical disability.
 “Predatory lenders,” industry watchdogs explain, “convince homeowners they can help them find a better loan product or use a cash-out refinance to pay for home renovations to make their homes more accessible as they age in place.”

 So beware of lenders who seek you out, contacting you out of the blue, when you haven’t requested or indicated that you need or want their help.
 You should also deal only with known and reputable banks and mortgage companies.
 If you are contacted by one you don’t recognize, that should be a red flag.

 Most realtors are licensed and committed to providing great service, but as with any profession, there are always a few bad apples in the barrel.
 And those bad apples are unlicensed realtors who sell property.
 What they do is, on selling a home to a buyer, deposit the escrow check in their own account instead of the escrow account.
 So the buyer is out the money, and the deal falls through.